This article was updated by the Great British Mag content team on 21 September 2021

-How often has you heard Brits call strangers or a complete stranger called you “love,” “dear” or “duck?”
+How often have you heard Brits call strangers or a complete stranger call you “love,” “dear” or “duck?”
 Probably too many times to count, right?
 Have you found it odd?
 Maybe even uncomfortable?
 Well, I agree that it’s strange.

 On one side, we Brits have a reputation of being ultra-reserved.
 On the other hand, we’re often overly-friendly, calling virtual strangers love, sweetheart and such like.
 There is also a common belief the further north you go the friendlier the people are and quite frankly, the weirder the terms of affection become.